CenxuiMia/ProductTea/README.md

 deploy to aws

 ＊＊you need to set the region and credential before deploy

+**
+user pool for login auth
+aws cloudformation deploy --template-file cens-user.yaml --stack-name cens

+**
+web
+aws cloudformation deploy --template-file shop-web.yaml --stack-name tea-web

 ** you can change the tamplate name and its details to the name you want to deploy

 table with table name
-aws cloudformation deploy --template-file tea-product-table.yaml --stack-name tea-product-table aws cloudformation deploy --template-file tea-order-table.yaml --stack-name tea-order-table aws cloudformation deploy --template-file tea-user-table.yaml --stack-name tea-user-table
+aws cloudformation deploy --template-file shop-product-table.yaml --stack-name tea-product-table aws cloudformation deploy --template-file shop-order-table.yaml --stack-name tea-order-table aws cloudformation deploy --template-file shop-user-table.yaml --stack-name tea-user-table